 The City has an unsecured note payable for the Sunset Street Sewer water and sewer expansion project financed in February 2014 from Meade County Bank in the amount of \$98,000 payable in 60 monthly installments of \$1,828 including interest of 4.52%.
-The balance owed on this note at June 30, 2018 was \$12,216.
+This note was paid off during this fiscal year.